-Google Tag Manager’s Preview mode allows you to browse a site on which your container code is implemented as if the current container draft was deployed.
+Google Tag Manager’s preview mode allows you to browse a site on which your container code is implemented as if the current container draft was deployed.
 Sites with preview mode enabled will display a debugger pane below the website content so that you can inspect which tags fired and in which order.

 You can also preview any version of a container.
 A version is essentially a saved snapshot of the container.
 To preview a previous version of your container, navigate to the Versions tab and next to the desired version select Action → Preview.

-Once the Preview mode is enabled, navigate to the site where the container is implemented and you will see a console window at the bottom of your browser showing detailed information about your tags, including their firing status and what data is being processed.
+Once the preview mode is enabled, navigate to the site where the container is implemented and you will see a debug console window at the bottom of your browser showing detailed information about your tags, including their firing status and what data is being processed.
 This console window will appear only on your computer as you preview the site, and is not visible to your other website visitors.

 At the top of the event list is the Summary option, which will display aggregate information about the container.
 When viewing the Summary under the Tags tab a list showing all the tags fired on the page so far will be displayed, as well as a list of tags that are present but that have not fired yet.
 Clicking on a tag in this view will show information about the tag’s properties, firing triggers, and blocking triggers.
-When viewing the Summary under the Data Layer tab, the five most recent events pushed to the data layer along with additional variables set for each will be displayed as well as the current state of the data layer within Google Tag Manager.
+When viewing the Summary under the Data Layer tab, the five most recent events pushed to the data layer along with additional variables set for each will be displayed as well as the current state of the data layer within Tag Manager.

 You can select any event from the left column and inspect the state of tags, variables, and the data layer using the corresponding buttons at the top of the panel.

 When an event is selected in the left column, the Tags tab will show the tags present for that event.
 The tags are separated between those that fired on the selected event and those that did not.
-Clicking on a tag in this view will show it’s properties and their values, as well as detailed information about it’s firing and blocking triggers.
+Clicking on a tag in this view will show its properties and their values, as well as detailed information about it’s firing and blocking triggers.
 In this view any variables used in the tag are displayed as chips, and a selector at the top of the page allows you to switch between displaying variables as names and resolved values.